scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 in such cases even random search has been shown to be competitive with domain experts [BB12]_.

 Hyperopt [Hyperopt]_ provides algorithms and software infrastructure for carrying out hyperparameter optimization for machine learning algorithms.
-Hyperopt provides an optimization interface that distinguishes a *search space* and an *evaluation function* that assigns real-valued
+Hyperopt provides an optimization interface that distinguishes a *configuration space* and an *evaluation function* that assigns real-valued
-*loss values* to points within the search space.
+*loss values* to points within the configuration space.
-Unlike the fmin interface in [SciPy]_ or [Matlab]_, Hyperopt's fmin interface requires users to specify the search domain as a probability distribution.
+Unlike the fmin interface in [SciPy]_ or [Matlab]_, Hyperopt's fmin interface requires users to specify the configuration space as a probability distribution.
 Specifying a probability distribution rather than just bounds and hard constraints allows domain experts to encode more of their intuitions regarding which values are plausible for various hyperparameters.
 Like SciPy's new fmin interface, hyperopt makes the SMBO algorithm itself an interchangeable component, so it is easy for a user to search a specific